OutSightAI/DebtRazor/debtrazor/agents/README.md

 **Internal Dependencies:** None

-## Getting Started

-To get started with the `agents` module, you can initialize the `Agent` class or any of its derived classes and use their methods to perform various tasks.
-For documentation purposes, you can use the `DocAgent` class from the `doc_agent` submodule to process and document your code directories and files.
-Make sure to configure the necessary models and tools as per your requirements.

 ## Contributing

 We welcome contributions to improve the `agents` module.
 Please ensure that your code is well-documented and includes appropriate tests.
 For major changes, please open an issue first to discuss what you would like to change.